-- " Suburban Residential in-fill is expected to continue in the portions of Area 12 west of Ooltewah Ringgold Road.
-However, the County must employ recommendations to improve connectivity between projects and manage intersection design and access to arterials and collectors to avoid exacerbating congestion issues.
-The transportation projects found in the Hamilton County Transportation Project Priorities List on Standifer Gap must be prioritized prior to rezoning of A1 land along Standifer Gap. - " Transportation Infrastructure must be improved in the areas identified for priority investments in the Transportation Project Priorities List.
-The County should immediately create requirements limiting the size/density of developments with a single point of access, providing for safe pedestrian infrastructure within developments, and governing intersection spacing and access design for new subdivisions.
+" Suburban Residential in-fill is expected to continue in the portions of Area 12 west of Ooltewah Ringgold Road.
+However, the County may make recommendations to improve connectivity between projects and manage intersection design and access to arterials and collectors to avoid exacerbating congestion issues.
+The transportation projects found in the Hamilton County Transportation Project Priorities List on Standifer Gap must be prioritized prior to rezoning of A1 land along Standifer Gap.